BYLAWS

 Section 5 – Transition of Duties

-• A transition meeting of the Board shall be scheduled by the end of the Spring Conference, to complete the formal transition of duties no later than one month after the end of the Annual Spring Conference.
+1. A transition meeting of the Board shall be scheduled within 12 (twelve) business days after the conclusion of the Spring Conference, to complete the formal transition of duties by no later than June 30, the end of WAPED’s fiscal year.

 ARTICLE 4 – BOARD